Eugene-Levinson/HABDash/README.md

 Add the folwing to `~/.bashrc`
 `eval "$(direnv hook bash)"`

-If you are not using bash refere to direnv documentation
+If you are not using bash refer to direnv documentation

 `cd HABDash`
 `direnv allow .`